Lower Histamine Wine

 They let the vines find their natural water source.
 Dry Farm Wines has found this is better for the planet, the vine, and produces a better fruit.

 They estimate their growers save about 1.4 billion gallons of water annually by not irrigating!

-This method also helps keep mycotoxin levels down.
-Let’s look at mycotoxins and wine next.
+Let’s look at mold toxins and wine next.

 Mold and Wine

-If you’ve been following my blog for a while, you’ve learned how Mold Toxicity is the number one root factor of Mast Cell Activation Syndrome I see in the Mast Cell 360 practice.
+If you’ve been following my blog for a while, you’ve learned how Mold Toxicity is the #1 root factor of Mast Cell Activation Syndrome we see in the Mast Cell 360 practice.

 You can get exposed to mold in a lot of different ways, including foods.

 A low histamine diet is already fairly low in foods that contain mold toxins.
 So, I actually don’t worry about mold levels in foods too much.